Agri-food innovation hub

-The AFI’s overall objective is to enhance the competitiveness of the agriculture and agri-food sector through facilitating and supporting innovative enhancements in the sector’s strategic thrusts.
-It will achieve this by researching the challenges and opportunities at each stage in the sector’s operations, understanding capacity gaps in decision-makers’ and management skills, and developing ameliorative initiatives to address these.
-The Hub will extend its reach through the development of strategic spokes supporting its objective:
+The Agri-food innovation hub’s overall objective is to enhance the competitiveness of the agriculture and agri-food sector in addition to facilitating and supporting innovative enhancements in the sector’s strategic thrusts.
+Secondly, it will achieve this by researching the challenges and opportunities at each stage in the sector’s operations.
+Thirdly, it will aim at understanding capacity gaps in decision-makers’ and management skills and developing better initiatives to address these.
+In addition, the Agri-food hub will extend its reach through the development of strategic spokes supporting its objective:

 - Public Engagement and Outreach